apache/zeppelin/docs/quickstart/install.md

 ### Building Zeppelin from source

-follow the instructions [How to Build](../setup/basics/how_to_build.html), If you want to build from source instead of using binary package.
+Follow the instructions [How to Build](../setup/basics/how_to_build.html), If you want to build from source instead of using binary package.

 ## Starting Apache Zeppelin